uhuohuy/LLM-geocoding/README.md

        --TRAIN_STEPS 500
 ```
 ### Baichuan2
 Use the [Baichuan2](https://github.com/baichuan-inc/Baichuan2/tree/main) project to execute the following code.
-Please replace the fine-tune.py under the [fine-tune folder](https://github.com/baichuan-inc/Baichuan2/tree/main/fine-tune) file with the provided fine-tune.py file in this project.
+Replace the _fine-tune.py_ file in the [fine-tune folder](https://github.com/baichuan-inc/Baichuan2/tree/main/fine-tune) with the provided _fine-tune.py_ file from this project.
+Make sure to install the required dependencies for this project.

 ```shell

 OUT='lora_weights_save_dir'